Hugh O'Connor (filmmaker): Death

 Unaware of the hostility toward outsiders, O'Connor went to the mountains of eastern Kentucky while working on a documentary called US, which had been commissioned by the United States Department of Commerce to be shown at HemisFair '68 in San Antonio.
 It would depict life in the United States from early pioneering days to the present.

 On the afternoon of September 20, 1967, O'Connor and his crew had completed shooting and were driving back to their hotel when they spotted a coal miner, still covered in coal dust, sitting on his front porch with his baby on his lap.
 They stopped and asked the man if they could film him; he agreed and they set up their cameras.
-This man was a renter, and his house was owned by Hobart Ison, a man who owned many houses which were in particularly bad condition.
-When Ison found the crew on the property, he ordered them to leave.
+This man was a renter, and his house was owned by Hobart Isom, a man who owned many houses which were in particularly bad condition.
+When Isom found the crew on the property, he ordered them to leave.
 They packed up their gear and began to walk to their car.
-As they neared the car, Ison, using a 1904 .38-caliber Smith & Wesson revolver, took aim and fired four times, first at the camera and then at O'Connor.
+As they neared the car, Isom, using a 1904 .38-caliber Smith & Wesson revolver, took aim and fired four times, first at the camera and then at O'Connor.
 One bullet hit O'Connor in the chest and he died immediately.
-Ison eventually pleaded guilty to involuntary manslaughter and was sentenced to 10 years in prison; he served one year.
+Isom eventually pleaded guilty to involuntary manslaughter and was sentenced to 10 years in prison; he served one year.